localhost9001/Bags/README.md

 - **macOS Gatekeeper**: If macOS blocks the app, right-click Bags in Applications → **Open** → **Open** again.
 Only needed once.
 - **No admin rights required.** Bags runs as a normal user.
 - **No account required.** Bags is fully local — there's no login, no cloud sync, no telemetry.
-- **Network access:** Bags only makes outbound network connections for auto-updates (fetching `version.json` from the public GitHub repo and downloading new releases).
-Your trade journal never leaves your machine.
+- **Network access:** Bags only makes outbound network connections for auto-updates (fetching `version.json` from the public GitHub repo and downloading new releases) and — if you explicitly configure it — Discord webhook posts to share trades or equity snapshots with your own server (see [Discord Integration](#discord-integration)).
+Your trade journal itself never leaves your machine.

 ### Auto-updates (Windows)

 Bags checks for updates on launch (3 seconds after startup) and every 4 hours while it's running.

-When a newer release is published on GitHub, the updater:
+When a newer release is detected you see an **Update Available** modal with a clear **Update Now / Update Later** choice.
+Dismissing is remembered per-version so the same release won't re-prompt until you restart.
+Once you hit Update Now, a progress pill in the bottom-right takes over with an animated fill bar through download → verify → install → relaunch.

+Under the hood, the updater:

 1. Fetches `version.json` from the public `localhost9001/Bags` repo (the manifest that pins the current latest version, download URL, and SHA256).
 2. Compares it to your running version via semver.
 If the manifest is the same or older, nothing happens.
 3. Downloads the new `Bags.exe` alongside the running one (as `Bags.new.exe`), with a 500 MB safety cap and a download timeout.
 4. Verifies the file size and SHA256 against the manifest.
 If either check fails, the download is discarded and you're told why.
 5. Renames the running `Bags.exe` to `Bags.old.exe` and moves the verified new build into place.
 If the swap fails for any reason, the original `Bags.exe` is automatically restored so you're never left in a bricked state.
-6. Spawns the new build detached and quits the current one.
+6. Tears down the system tray, spawns the new build detached, and quits the current one.
 On next launch the leftover `Bags.old.exe` is cleaned up.

+After the relaunch, a **What's New** modal summarizes what changed in the new version — it only fires for returning users on a genuine version bump, and only once per release.

 Your trade data lives in a separate user-data folder (see [Your Data](#your-data)) and is never touched by the updater.
 You can also trigger a check manually from Settings → About → "Check for updates".